data-lessons/library-git-DEPRECATED/Git_lesson.md

 ### Hour One
 - What is Git.
 What is GitHub.
 Basic language.
-Doing the basics.
+Doin g the basics.
 - *Lesson based on Software Carpentry, [Version Control with Git](https://github.com/swcarpentry/git-novice) ([Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/))*
 - the problem? loose changes, collaboration, different versions?
 - solution: Version control?